Buying a car is an interesting experience.

 Some manufacturers will offer limited or lifetime powertrain warranties.
 The main differences, car website Autobytel says, are coverages on certain parts, cost of labor to fix parts and when the warranty kicks in.
 Make sure you know what’s covered and what’s not covered if your car only comes with a limited powertrain warranty.

-If you just want a quick list of recommendations, we’ll point you to recent ratings by AutoTrader.com, who rates Hyundai, Kia and Mitsubishi as the top companies for powertrain (10 years/100,000 miles) and basic warranties (5 years/60,000 miles), while Mercedes wins the corrosion category for its lifetime coverage.
+Recent ratings by AutoTrader.com, who rates Hyundai, Kia, and Mitsubishi as the top companies for powertrain (10 years/100,000 miles) and basic warranties (5 years/60,000 miles), while Mercedes wins the corrosion category for its lifetime coverage.

 A Quick Word About Aftermarket Warranties